scottforchette/thefloridabowl/src/assets/content/blog/Watch/Draft.md

 ---
 ![](/src/assets/content/images/blm_logo.jpg)

 What an emotional and difficult time to launch a sports and pop culture blog.
-But We have been planning for a while on how exactly we wanted to roll out the new site.
+But we have been planning for a while on how exactly we wanted to roll out the new site.
 But after spending some time contemplating and really over thinking, we realized that there will never be a perfect time.

 We would like to use this platform (with no one on it) to not only share what's going on with the current state of our country and the world as we know it.
 But also maybe we can talk shit and share a few laughs while we're at it.
 And although there is no sports and the world has stopped for the time being, it is important we stay informed.